nixworks/public/news/2017/02/24/README.md

 ##### Guatemala
 ### [The Guatemalan army blockades a ship from the Dutch NGO Women on Waves that provides material for abortions. ](/news/2017/02/24/the-guatemalan-army-blockades-a-ship-from-the-dutch-ngo-women-on-waves-that-provides-material-for-abortions.md)
-_Context: Women on Waves, army, Guatemala, abortion, Netherlands_
+_Context: army, abortion, Women on Waves, Netherlands, Guatemala_

 ##### Israel
 ### [Israel denies entry to Omar Shakir, a researcher for Human Rights Watch and an American citizen, because the organization engages in so-called Palestinian propaganda.
 HRW's Sari Bashi said, "This Israeli government has been narrowing the space for democratic activity," by closing the country off to critics.
 Later, the Israel government would grant Mr. Shakir a tourist visa while considering HRW's appeal on the work visa. ](/news/2017/02/24/israel-denies-entry-to-omar-shakir-a-researcher-for-human-rights-watch-and-an-american-citizen-because-the-organization-engages-in-so-call.md)
-_Context: visa, work visa, Israel, Human Rights Watch_
+_Context: Human Rights Watch, Israel, visa, work visa_

 ##### 2017 Mexico-United States diplomatic crisis
 ### [Mexico states that it will reject third-country deportees. ](/news/2017/02/24/mexico-states-that-it-will-reject-third-country-deportees.md)